 Skip to main content

-If your child has a disability, they could be even more vulnerable to the dangers of sexual abuse and exploitation.
+If your child is disabled they could be even more vulnerable to the dangers of sexual abuse and exploitation.
 Up to three or four times greater in fact, with young people with learning or communication difficulties thought to be at particular risk.
 But there are things you can do to help protect them, and organisations offering help and support.

 Why the increased risk?

-There are a number of reasons why children and young people with disabilities may be more at risk:
+There are a number of reasons why disabled children and young people may be more at risk:

-• Children and young people with a disability may be isolated, with fewer friends, which means there are fewer people to look out for them, or they may seek friendships with people they don’t know.
+• They may be isolated, with fewer friends, which means there are fewer people to look out for them, or they may seek friendships with people they don’t know.

 • If they are lonely or find it difficult to communicate with the people around them, they may spend more time on the internet, looking for friends.
 They may be more at risk of talking to people they don’t know or seeking out friendships, and if they find communication cues difficult they may not identify that someone is not who they say they are.